 In April 2016 over 745,000 calls were made to the UK ambulance service – with over 547,000 resulting in a face to face response.
 Source: NHS England

-Our modern, pure-fibre metro networks are completely independent from other providers – enabling the true-resilience needed in this sector.
+Our modern, full fibre metro networks are completely independent from other providers – enabling the true-resilience needed in this sector.
 We build to exceptionally high standards too, with jointing and splicing kept to a minimum to ensure lowest latency and first-class reliability.

 In Greater Manchester alone, 433,000 emergency calls to the police were received during 2015-16.
 Plus over 1.3 million non-emergency calls.
 Source: Greater Manchester Police Annual Report.